HedleyPty/Regular-expressions/chapter1.md

 # Store the title variable from the movie dataframe in titles vector, uncomment the line below
 titles<-movies$title

-# Observe the first 6 observations in the title variable from the movie dataframe, uncomment the line below
-head(titles)

 # Observe the first 15 observations in the title variable from the movie dataframe, uncomment the line below
 head(titles, 15)